joelchelliah/simple-repl-in-haskell/README.md

 then return ()
 else print' (eval' input) >> loop'
 ```
-We simply check if the input equals `":quit"`, in which case we exit our REPL.
+Here, we simply check if the input equals `":quit"`, in which case we exit our REPL.
 Otherwise, we evaluate the input,
 print the result and restart the loop.

 ### Putting it all together